Reviews

 This stunning debut novel is everything—a poetic page-turner, a wonderful mystery, and a compelling story of self-realization. - OutSmart Magazine

-Paris and The Louvre come alive in Conquering Veus, providing the scenic as well as symbolic backdrop for what is a beautifully written and absolutely riveting story about Love, Desire, and the conflicts that ensue as a consequence of conflicting desires. - Vanessa Daou
+Paris and The Louvre come alive in Conquering Veus, providing the scenic as well as symbolic backdrop for what is a beautifully written and absolutely riveting story about love, desire, and the conflicts that ensue as a consequence of conflicting desires. - Vanessa Daou

 Kelley does an excellent job of taking us seamlessly into the paranormal scenes and back to reality, neither missing the proverbial beat or losing one bit of his hold on the reader. - New Southerner